LimonAga/From-Cellular-Automata-to-Games/1_Beginner/Flowers/readme.md

 ![Example1](images/example1.png)  ![Example2](images/example2.png)

-⚠️ But be careful when creating high-quality images.
+⚠️ Be careful when creating high-quality images.
 This cellular automaton is exponentially expensive, which means it will take much longer for larger images with smaller cell sizes.

 This project includes two versions:
 - **Pillow version:** Just for creating images.
 To install Pillow, run `pip3 install pillow`.